pinchbv/floor/docs/entities.md

 More information can be found in the [Null Safety](null-safety.md) section.

 !!! attention
-    - Floor automatically uses the **first** constructor defined in the entity class for creating in-memory objects from database rows.
+    - Flat automatically uses the **first** constructor defined in the entity class for creating in-memory objects from database rows.
     - There needs to be a constructor.

 ```dart